 The 1940s saw a virtual cornucopia of artistic and colorful talking boards.
 Perhaps the most beautiful were Haskelite's Egyptian themed Mystic Boards and Mystic Trays.
 Other major players were two Chicago novelty companies, Gift Craft, and Lee Industries.
 Adorned with everything from wizards to cannibals, these talking boards were wonderful departures from Fuld's simple number boards.
 Gift Craft's popular Swami featured a flying carpet scene and a genii consulting a crystal ball.
 Lee's Magic Marvel, done in eye-catching red and yellow, had four turbaned soothsayers, the zodiac, and a couple of grumpy demons thrown in just for luck.
 Love them or not, no one could call them boring.

 In early 1999, Parker Brothers stopped manufacturing the classic Fuld Ouija board and switched to a smaller less detailed glow in the dark version.
-Gone is the faux bird's eye maple lithograph and gone is the name William Fuld.
+Gone was the faux bird's eye maple lithograph and gone was the name William Fuld.
 Although some of us may morn its passing, we must remember the Parker Brothers slogan: "It's only a game—isn't it?"

 See also: Ancient Ouija Boards: Fact or Fiction?